 Québec City to Fredericton (593 KM)

 No longer a train route, the bridge has become a sanctuary for pedestrians and cyclists where you can get spectacular views of the city and Saint John river below.

-Fredericton to St. John (112 KM)
+Fredericton to Saint John (112 KM)

 It’s just an hour’s drive to reach this charming coastal town.
-You can either stop for lunch or spend the night in town.
+You can either just stop in for lunch or spend the night in town.

 Saint John to Fundy National Park of Canada (111 km)

 To fully appreciate this phenomenon, visit Hopewell Rocks at low tide to walk around on the ocean floor and see the unique rock formations up close.
 At high tide, take an ocean kayak tour.
 It’s incredible to see the difference!

 Optional Route: Acadian Coastal Drive